Enegnei/AppleVsFBI/AppleVsFBI.md

 ![iCloudbackup](https://pbs.twimg.com/media/CbfRFpiUkAA07La.png)

-+ [Within 24 hours of the phone being confiscated](https://web.archive.org/web/20160220223312/http://www.buzzfeed.com/johnpaczkowski/apple-terrorists-appleid-passcode-changed-in-government-cust?utm_term=.fflQoRn36), someone reset the passcode on the phone.
++ A "senior Apple executive" (one of many who apparently spoke with journalists on Friday) claimed that the Apple ID password linked to the iPhone was changed [within 24 hours of the phone being confiscated](https://web.archive.org/web/20160220223312/http://www.buzzfeed.com/johnpaczkowski/apple-terrorists-appleid-passcode-changed-in-government-cust?utm_term=.fflQoRn36).
 The FBI's recent motion to compel Apple confirms the passcode was reset *while in government custody* and blames it on Farook's employer in the San Bernardino Department of Health ([see footnotes on pg 18](https://github.com/Enegnei/AppleVsFBI/blob/master/Government-Motion-To-Compel-Apple-To-Comply.pdf)).